guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 * top
 * bottom

-Most of these are intuitive but `sub` aligns the baseline to the parent's sub-script baseline and `super` aligns the baseline of the element to the parent's super-script baseline.
+Most of these are quite intuitive but `sub` aligns the baseline to the parent's sub-script baseline and `super` aligns the baseline of the element to the parent's super-script baseline.

 Let's take a look at `vertical-align` in a practical example.